codeyani/ddd-php-sample/README.md

 ### 🔥 Application execution

-1. Install all the dependencies and bring up the project with Docker executing: `make build`
+1. Install all the dependencies and bring up the project with Docker executing: `make start` and install dependecies `make composer-install`
 2. Then you'll have 3 apps available (2 APIs and 1 Frontend):
    1. [Mooc Backend](apps/mooc/backend): http://localhost:8030/health-check
    2. [Backoffice Backend](apps/backoffice/backend): http://localhost:8040/health-check